rcauvy/product-review-analysis-nlp/README.md

 Here is where you would describe the structure of your repoistory and its contents, for exampe:

 ```
 ├── README.md                 <- The top-level README for reviewers of this project.

 ├── index.ipynb               <- narrative documentation of analysis in jupyter notebook

 ├── presentation.pdf          <- pdf version of project presentation

-└── images
-    └── images               <- both sourced externally and generated from code
+├── images                    <- Images generated from code and externally sourced

-└── data
-    └──
+├── data                      s<- Tweet data from CrowdFlower used in the analysis

 ```